Click here to return to Home Page

 [ABOVE] The trade plate of Josiah Russell of Worthing

 In 1862, four Worthing photographers were listed in the Trades Section of the Sussex Post Office Directory - Richard Blair in South Street, Samuel Fox at Bath Place, Harvey Goble with one studio in Chapel Road and another in the High Street, and Charles Joseph Wright at No.3 South Street.
 Ten years later there were still only five permanent studios in Worthing.( In 1871, Brighton had at least 32 studios and over a hundred individuals engaged in the business of photography ).
 Three of Worthing's original photographers had died during this period.
 William Barrett had died in 1863 at Bognor, and both Samuel Fox and Harvey Goble had passed away in the year of 1867.
 Josiah Russell (born 1840, Chichester), one of the sons of the well known Chichester photographer James Russell of Chichester, took over Harvey Goble's business in the High Street.
 Samuel Fox's studio in Bath Place was continued by his two eldest daughters, Annette & Blanche Fox.
 A new studio at 40 South Street was operated over the years by members of the Green Family from Woolwich.
-The head of the family and the first proprietor of the studio was the photographer Thomas Oliver Green ( c1843-1924 ) and in 1871 he was assisted by his younger brother Christopher Green ( born 1856, Derby )
+The head of the family and the first proprietor of the studio was the photographer Thomas Oliver Green (c1843-1924) and in 1871 he was assisted by his younger brother Christopher Green (born 1856, Derby).

-[ABOVE] Portrait of a young lad holding a cricket bat, a cartes-de-visite by Thomas Oliver Green of South Street, Worthing.
-[ABOVE] The trade plate of Thomas Oliver Green of South Street, Worthing. .
 [ABOVE] Portrait of two women holding puppies and posing by an artificial window by Thomas Oliver Green of South Street, Worthing.

 Click here to go to A History of Professional Photography in Worthing : Part Two 1872-1881